 How to practise in Australia

 Australia has a common law legal system very similar to that of the UK.
 Each state is a separate legal jurisdiction with its' own powers, constitution, courts and professional bodies.
-As in the UK the profession is split in each state between barrister and solicitor but it is not as pronounced as the position in the UK.
+As in the UK, the profession is split in each state between barristers and solicitors but it is not as pronounced as the position in the UK.
 Solicitors are regulated at state level by law societies and must belong to a state professional body (i.e. Law Society) to be permitted to practice.

 As of 2011, there are approximately 59, 280 solicitors and approximately 5,000 barristers in Australia.
-A recent study on the profile of solicitors in Australia was commissioned by the law societies of Australia.
+A recent study on the profile of solicitors in Australia was commissioned by law societies across Australia.